uffe/awesome-react-components/readme.md

 # Chart

-*Display data in charts, graphs, diagrams, etc.
+<em>Display data in charts, graphs, diagrams, etc.

 I have lot's and all kinds of data and want to show them to the user in a nice way.